noir-lang/noir/docs/docs/noir/syntax/unconstrained.md

 sidebar_position: 5
 ---

-Unconstrained functions are functions which do not constrain any of the included computation and allow for non-determinisitic computation.
+Unconstrained functions are functions which do not constrain any of the included computation and allow for non-deterministic computation.

 ## Why?